elsampsa/valkka-examples/example_projects/basic/README.md

 So, no more encapsulating those ffmpeg processes into separate multiprocesses and reading their stdout and things like that.
 How cools is that!?

 LibValkka uses python multiprocessing (*not* multi*threading*) and shared memory to pass video streams (and other data) between processes.
-One process can also "multiplex" several stream simultaneously, either using asyncio python or python's select module.
+One process can also "multiplex" several streams simultaneously, either using asyncio python or python's select module.
 [Eventfd](https://linux.die.net/man/2/eventfd) is heavily used.

 This is all very neat, but of course, comes with a price tag in the form of a learning curve.
 However, it's much better than paper-clip & house-of-cards solutions and besides, so much more enjoyable..!